 Proposed Modification:

-Consumer trust is defined as the confidence registrants and users have in the overall domain name system, as well as the consistency of name resolution and the degree of confidence among registrants and users that a TLD registry operator is fulfilling its proposed purpose and is complying with ICANN policies as well as confidence in ICANN's ability to enforce requirements imposed on registrars and registry operators and applicable national laws, in particular, Registry operators' and Registrars' efforts to curtail susceptibility to abuse. [, including respect for intellectual property rights and avoidance/minimisation efforts relating to fraud, crime, or other illegal conduct,.]
+Consumer trust is defined as the confidence registrants and users have in the overall domain name system, as well as the consistency of name resolution and the degree of confidence among registrants and users that a TLD registry operator is fulfilling its proposed purpose and is complying with ICANN policies and applicable national laws, and ICANN’s, Registry operators' and Registrars' efforts to curtail susceptibility to abuse of the domain name system, as well as confidence in ICANN's ability to enforce requirements imposed on registrars and registry operators. [, including respect for intellectual property rights and avoidance/minimisation efforts relating to fraud, crime, or other illegal conduct,.]

 [.../...] text may or may not be added or edited either is fine from my point if view...
 I believe this Alt text would address the issues raised in this part of the USG's comments on our draft...
 I also note that with the agreement (SUBJECT TO CONFORMATION) that reference to this USG proposed text => "Consumer trust must be assessed together with consumer choice and competition to aid in determining the overall costs and benefits incurred by consumers and other market participants from the expansion of gTLDs." will be dealt with in general terms in a preliminary part of the letter text I do not address that at all...
 I would however have NO objection to revision to Note 1: as proposed by USG below )we would need to discuss that further of course)